linnarsson-lab/auto-annotation/Developmental/Ectoderm/TcCbProg.md

 synonyms:
 ---

-A progenitor cell population around the MHB it is Putative Teactum and Cerebellar Progenitors
+A progenitor cell population around the MHB it is Putative Tectum and Cerebellar Progenitors

 Justification: